gauravRz/LoginReference/README.md

 ### Usage

+Follow these steps to use the application:

-Click on the "Sign In with Google" button.
+- Click on the "Sign In with Google" button.
-You will be redirected to Google's authentication page.
+- You will be redirected to Google's authentication page.
-After successful authentication, you'll be redirected back to the app with your Google account information displayed.
+- After successful authentication, you'll be redirected back to the app.
+- Your Google account information will be displayed on the app.

+Feel free to explore additional features and functionalities within the app.

 ### Configuration